Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Discussion

-When Amazon launched Alexa, they introduced it as an “assistant” designed to make life easier \cite{Turk_2016}.
-Google followed soon after with its own line of VUIs, more explicitly branded as Google Assistant\footnote{https://assistant.google.com/}.
-One of the biggest inspirations for this design choice, according to Amazon CEO Jeff Bezos\footnote{https://www.reuters.com/technology/amazon-set-release-long-delayed-alexa-generative-ai-revamp-2025-02-05/} and Amazon designers \cite{Turk_2016}, was “Computer” from Star Trek.
-Therein lies a misunderstanding that continues to shape VUI design today.
-In Star Trek, “Computer” was never described as an assistant but as a servant (explicitly stated in The Ultimate Computer\footnote{https://www.imdb.com/title/tt0708481/} from Star Trek: The Original Series).
-This distinction is crucial, as it highlights how fundamentally different the expectations were for the “Computer” in Star Trek versus the role modern VUIs are expected to play.
-Most interactions with the “Computer” were command-based \cite{Axtell_Munteanu_2021}, often requiring no verbal confirmation at all (exemplified by Captain Picard's famous command: “Computer, Tea, Earl Grey, Hot.”).
-In contrast, Alexa and Google Assistant are primarily used for entertainment, information retrieval, and casual conversation \cite{ammari2019music}.
-The assistant metaphor, as it exists today, was not originally designed to serve these interactional needs, but rather, it was a retrofitted metaphor layered onto commercially available VUIs to make them more marketable and intuitive for consumers at the time of its launch.
+When Amazon launched Alexa, it introduced the device as an “assistant” designed to make life easier \cite{Turk_2016}.
+Google followed with Google Assistant,\footnote{https://assistant.google.com/} further solidifying the assistant metaphor as the default framing for commercial VUIs.
+According to Jeff Bezos\footnote{https://www.reuters.com/technology/amazon-set-release-long-delayed-alexa-generative-ai-revamp-2025-02-05/} and Amazon designers \cite{Turk_2016}, one inspiration for this design choice was “Computer” from Star Trek.
+Yet this reference is often misinterpreted.
+In Star Trek, “Computer” was explicitly described as a servant (e.g., The Ultimate Computer\footnote{https://www.imdb.com/title/tt0708481/} ), not an assistant.
+The distinction matters.
+The Enterprise computer was built for command execution, not companionship.
+Most interactions were concise, command-based exchanges \cite{Axtell_Munteanu_2021}, frequently requiring no conversational confirmation—captured in Captain Picard’s canonical “Computer, Tea, Earl Grey, Hot.”